tom-h/Corpus-Cleaning/PITCHME.md

 ---

-- Is the same punctuation used for more than one purpose?
+- Is the same punctuation used for more than one purpose? |
-  - “He walk-ed.” (morpheme boundary)
+  - “He walk-ed.” or "He walk -ed." (morpheme boundary) |
-  - “He wal- … ran.” (false start)
+  - “He wal- … ran.” (false start) |
-  - “He walked- no actually he ran.” (“rushed” prosody)
+  - “He walked--no actually he ran.” (“rushed” prosody / parenthetical) |
+  - "He wa----lked." (length)

 ---

 - What are spaces used for?|
-  - what about compounds?
+  - what about compounds? |

 ---

+## Translation

+---

+---

+## Tools

+- Most transcription software has a built-in means of reviewing and changing the consistency of a corpus |
+- sometimes a text editor is sufficient |
+- regular expressions are awesome! |

+---

+#### regular expressions

+Mosel, Ulrike 2012 "Advances in the accountability of grammatical analysis and description by using regular expressions" LD&C Special Publication 4

+---

+### In CLAN:

+- CHAT is an extremely elaborate system of conventions coding very precise features.

+### In ELAN:

+- Explode conventions into parallel tiers

+### In General:

+- Search for punctuation, sequences of capital letters, ...

 # ELAN setup